csy99/Notes/docs/DL/03hands_on/09unsupervised.md

 #### Alg

 The computational complexity is generally linear with respect to the number of instances m, the number of clusters k, and the number of dimensions n, if data has a clustering structure.
+Complexity if O(m\*n\*k*l). l is number of iteration.

 #### Centroid Init